 IMEM models the orbits of particles from Jupiter-family asteroids and comets and was fitted largely to in situ data and infrared brightness measurements.
-The use of two different groups of asteroidal and cometary populations results in a discontinuity in the mass flux at around $10^{-5}\,\mathrm{g}$ .
+The use of two different groups of asteroidal and cometary populations results in a discontinuity in the mass flux at around $10^{-5}$ g.
 Modelled meteor observations were not used because they were found to be inconsistent with modelled infrared data.
-Please note that IMEM can only be used in combination with an "Interplanetary (SUN)" orbit defined in the mission file.